-Labor Day marks the official release of fun seasonal flavors of your favorite latte.
+Labor Day officially releases fun seasonal flavors of your favorite latte.

-Feel free to order pumpkin spiced lattes or salted caramel mochas until your pants don’t fit anymore, or until Starbucks takes them off the menu.
+Feel free to order pumpkin spiced lattes or salted caramel mochas until your pants don’t fit anymore, or until your local cafe takes them off the menu.
 Whichever comes first.

 However, I’ll warn you.
 Not all seasonal flavors are created equal.
 Don’t go and try to order a gingerbread latte until November because you’ll be out of luck (and the barista will look at you like you’ve grown a third eye).

-Isn’t against the law or something to Christmas shop without a latte?
+Isn’t it against the law or something to Christmas shop without a latte?

 Homemade Gingerbread Latte

-Gingerbread is the unsung, redheaded step-child of the latte’s.
-Sweet and spicy and tastes like cake in a cup – what’s not to love?
+Gingerbread flavor is sweet and spicy and tastes like cake in a cup – what’s not to love?

 You can even put it in a look-alike Starbucks cup to start Christmas shopping even though it’s not even Halloween yet.
 On the other hand, if you’re saving money by making your own gingerbread latte, why not start Christmas shopping?